TattlingJam4231/weapon-rebalances/README.md

        - damage increased from 42 to 55

    - Tier 2
+     - damage falloff
+       - starts at 10 meters
+       - ends at 29 meters
+       - at maximum falloff damage is reduced to 5%

      - Izhma
        - ammo pickup decreased from 4.73/7.09 to 2/3